MiguelPessoaLF/MiguelPessoaLF/README.md

-•Hi, my name is Miguel, and I'm a computer science student in Brazil.🧑🏻‍💻
+•Hi, my name is Miguel, and I'm a Computer Science student in Brazil.🧑🏻‍💻

 # ABOUT ME:
 <p>